fhirbase/fhirbase-plv8/INTRO.md

 Considering interchangeability of XML and JSON FHIRBase team decided to discard XML format support and use JSON as only format.
-There are many advantages of such decision:
+There are several advantages of such decision:

 * PostgreSQL has native support for JSON data type which means fast queries and efficient storage;
 * JSON is native and preferred format for Web Services/APIs nowadays;
-* If you need an XML representation of a resource, you can always get it from JSON in your application code.
+* If you need an XML representation of a resource, you can always get it from JSON in your application's code.

 ## Passing JSON to a SP